Agoda – I find here the most selection for low-budget accommodation in Asia.

 Darmasiswa scholarship – possibility to study about Indonesian culture, live here for 6-12 months.
-I was selected to this program.
+I was selected for this program.

-Internship in Indonesia– other possibility to stay in Indonesia and share your academic and cultural knowledge with Indonesian students.
+Internship in Indonesia– another possibility to stay in Indonesia and share your academic and cultural knowledge with Indonesian students.

 Work away – voluntary program around the world and many possibilities for Asia as well.
 I already have several projects in my mind that would like to attend.

-European voluntary service – possibility for youth to travel, learn and share their knowledges in many different projects.
-I was volunteer by this program in Greece.
+European voluntary service – possibility for youth to travel, learn and share their knowledge in many different projects.
+I was a volunteer by this program in Greece.

 Tiket – train tickets, car rentals in Indonesia.
-Easier to buy train tickets here.
+Easier to buy Indonesian train tickets here.

 Viator– you can find local guides and see who is certificated, get quite full information about suggested routes, experiences.